Workshop

 For the course, you will need the following oils painting supplies.
 Read below for possible substitutions and eliminations.

-•Oil paints: any brand you have should be fine.
+•Oil paints: I strongly recommend the Alkyd paints on the list.
+These will allow for fast drying with no added drying medium needed.
+If you do choose to use a traditional oil, any brand you have should be fine.
 Colors are not necessarily interchangeable.
 I recommend the specific three colors on the list.

 •Mediums: A good oil like refined linseed oils is a must.
 If you have another type you prefer you may interchange that.
-Galkyd is a drying medium.
-A drying medium is also a must, especially with blacks and especially with the challenge of completing a model in a month!
-You may use other dryers if you prefer such a cobalt dryer.
+If you are using traditional oils vs the Alkyd oils on the list, a drying medium is also a must.
+You may use any dryer you prefer such as Fast dry linseed oil, Galkyd, cobalt dryer, etc.

 • Brushes: If you are doing a traditional or classic scale model, you could elimiate one or two of the smallest short handle brushes.
 You’ll want all three long handle brushes and at least two of the mop brushes.

 If you are doing a venti/curio scale model or smaller, you could eliminate the #4 and #6 long handle brush, and maybe add a #4 short handle.
-One mop should be fine.
+One mop should be fine (but one can never have too many mops!).

 Pearl-Ex pigments: These two pigments are the two I use to achieve the shading on my black models.
 If you prefer a super simple paint project, you can use just black oil paint to create an even black finish and eliminate the pearl-ex pigments.